lexibank/tlopo/out/vol3/chapter7.md

 One of the larger trees of the forests of NW Island Melanesia, Intsia bijuga grows 40-45 m tall and sometimes more (Figure 7.6, left).
 It is common on the foreshore, but also occurs in lowland rain forests (Peekel1984: 214-216).

-I. bijuga is considered one of the strongest and most durable woods in NW Island Melane- sia and Vanuatu.
+I. bijuga is considered one of the strongest and most durable woods in NW Island Melanesia and Vanuatu.
 It seasons slowly with very little shrinkage and is durable in the ground, resistant to termites and moderately durable in salt water ([Gowers 1976](../references.md#source-Gowers1976): 91).
-Its uses range from house posts and floorboards to axe handles, shtgongs and wooden bowls ([Streicher 1982](../references.md#source-Streicher1982), [Arentz et al. 1989](../references.md#source-Arentzetal1989):94, [Whistler 1991b](../references.md#source-Whistler1991b): 125, [Hviding 2005](../references.md#source-Hviding2005): 122, F. Damon, pers. comm.).
-Damon reports that on W oodlark Island it was used for the steering oars of the large canoes that plied the eastern half of the Kula ring.
+Its uses range from house posts and floorboards to axe handles, slitgongs and wooden bowls ([Streicher 1982](../references.md#source-Streicher1982), [Arentz et al. 1989](../references.md#source-Arentzetal1989):94, [Whistler 1991b](../references.md#source-Whistler1991b): 125, [Hviding 2005](../references.md#source-Hviding2005): 122, F. Damon, pers. comm.).
+Damon reports that on Woodlark Island it was used for the steering oars of the large canoes that plied the eastern half of the Kula ring.

-Superficially, it looks as if there were two POc terms for Intsia bijuga: &ast;toRas and &ast;qipil.
-However, Blust' s gloss of PMP &ast;teRas as 'hard, hardwood' suggests that POc &ast;toRas too may have denoted 'hardwood' in general or a taxon of hardwood trees, rather than Intsia bijuga in particular.
+Superficially, it looks as if there were two POc terms for Intsia bijuga: _&ast;toRas_ and _&ast;qipil_.
+However, Blust's gloss of PMP _&ast;teRas_ as 'hard, hardwood' suggests that POc _&ast;toRas_ too may have denoted 'hardwood' in general or a taxon of hardwood trees, rather than Intsia bijuga in particular.
 This would explain why some of its reflexes denote other hardwood trees.
-In particular, its Proto Polynesian reflex, &ast;toa, was reapplied to Casuarina equisetifolia.
-In Muyuw the term meikwis used both for I. bijuga and for the hard heartwood of any tree (F. Damon, pers. comm.).
+In particular, its Proto Polynesian reflex, _&ast;toa_, was reapplied to Casuarina equisetifolia.
+In Muyuw the term _meikʷis_ used both for I. bijuga and for the hard heartwood of any tree (F. Damon, pers. comm.).
 Thus one word for hardwood has been replaced by another in naming I. bijuga.

-It seems that PMP &ast;teRas/POc &ast;toRas was, in one of its senses, a stative verb mean- ing 'hard, durable'.
-PMic had a stative verb &ast;ma-toa 'be firm, hard strong' ([Bender et al. 2003](../references.md#source-Benderetal2003): 54), and tree-denoting reflexes sometimes occur with verbal morphology.
-In CMP languages we find W Sumba, E Sumba kandora, E Sumba mandora 'Calophyllum inophyllum' ([Verheijen 1990](../references.md#source-Verheijen1990): 197), reflecting the PMP stative prefixes &ast;ka- and &ast;ma- respectively ([Evans & Ross 2001](../references.md#source-EvansandRoss2001)).
+It seems that PMP _&ast;teRas_ / POc _&ast;toRas_ was, in one of its senses, a stative verb meaning 'hard, durable'.
+PMic had a stative verb _&ast;ma-toa_ 'be firm, hard strong' ([Bender et al. 2003](../references.md#source-Benderetal2003): 54), and tree-denoting reflexes sometimes occur with verbal morphology.
+In CMP languages we find W Sumba, E Sumba _kandora_, E Sumba _mandora_ 'Calophyllum inophyllum' ([Verheijen 1990](../references.md#source-Verheijen1990): 197), reflecting the PMP stative prefixes _&ast;ka-_ and _&ast;ma-_ respectively ([Evans & Ross 2001](../references.md#source-EvansandRoss2001)).

-Polynesian languages, meanwhile, have reapplied the PCP reflex of POc &ast;pesi 'a coastal forest tree, perhaps Pongamia pinnata' to Intsia bijuga (ch.5, §5.12).
+Polynesian languages, meanwhile, have reapplied the PCP reflex of POc _&ast;pesi_ 'a coastal forest tree, perhaps Pongamia pinnata' to Intsia bijuga (ch.5, §5.12).

 <table>
 <tr>